Near Weston in Lewis County, West Virginia — The American South (Appalachia)

 (Marker Number 2.)

 Topics.
-This historical marker is listed in these topic lists: Churches & Religion • Communications • Education • Notable Buildings • Settlements & Settlers • War, US Revolutionary.
+This historical marker is listed in these topic lists: Communications • Education • Notable Buildings • Religion & Religious Structures • Settlements & Settlers • War, US Revolutionary.
 A significant historical date for this entry is August 14, 1927.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Cummins Jackson House (within shouting distance of this marker); Blaker's Mill (within shouting distance of this marker); Blacksmith Shop (within shouting distance of this marker); Blaker's Mill Pond (within shouting distance of this marker); Sawmill (about 300 feet away, measured in a direct line); Jackson's Mill (about 300 feet away); Welcome (about 300 feet away); The Heritage Garden (about 300 feet away).
+At least 8 other markers are within walking distance of this marker: Cummins Jackson House (within shouting distance of this marker); Blaker's Mill (within shouting distance of this marker); Blacksmith Shop (within shouting distance of this marker); Blaker's Mill Pond (within shouting distance of this marker); Sawmill (about 300 feet away); a different marker also named Jackson's Mill (about 300 feet away); Welcome (about 300 feet away); The Heritage Garden (about 300 feet away).
 Touch for a list and map of all markers in Weston.